fransaccone/site-old/articles/nixos-the-ultimate-computing-solution/index.md

 Nix is the cross-platform package manager NixOS is based on.
-It takes a distinctive approach in managing packages; there are no global shared paths between them, unlike common package managers which directly install them to the root file system, and every package resides in a unique isolated source directory of `/nix/store/`.
+It takes a distinctive approach in managing packages; there are no global shared paths between them, unlike common package managers which directly install them to the root file system, and every package resides in a unique isolated build directory of `/nix/store/`.

 After a package is installed in its directory, the Nix package manager proceeds